-When a significant enforcement policy is involved, or recovery of a judgment is a prerequisite to the imposition of administrative sanctions, GSA may refer debts for litigation even though termination of collection activity may otherwise be appropriate.
+When a significant enforcement policy is involved, or recovery of a judgment is a prerequisite to the imposition of administrative sanctions, the General Services Administration may refer debts for litigation even though termination of collection activity may otherwise be appropriate.

-(a) Before discharging a delinquent debt (also referred to as a close out of the debt), GSA will take all appropriate steps to collect the debt in accordance with 31 U.S.C.
+(a) Before discharging a delinquent debt (also referred to as a close out of the debt), the General Services Administration (GSA) will take all appropriate steps to collect the debt in accordance with 31 U.S.C.
 3711(g), including, as applicable, administrative offset, tax refund offset, Federal salary offset, referral to Treasury, Treasury-designated debt collection centers or private collection contractors, credit bureau reporting, wage garnishment, litigation, and foreclosure.
 Discharge of indebtedness is distinct from termination or suspension of collection activity and is governed by the Internal Revenue Code.
 When collection action on a debt is suspended or terminated, the debt remains delinquent and further collection action may be pursued at a later date in accordance with the standards set forth in this part.
 When GSA discharges a debt in full or in part, further collection action is prohibited.
 Therefore, GSA will make the determination that collection action is no longer warranted before discharging a debt.
 Before discharging a debt, GSA will terminate debt collection action.
+Start Printed Page 68750

 (b) Section 3711(i), Title 31, United States Code, requires GSA to sell a delinquent non-tax debt upon termination of collection action if the Secretary determines such a sale is in the best interests of the United States.
 Since the discharge of a debt precludes any further collection action (including the sale of a delinquent debt), GSA may not discharge a debt until the requirements of 31 U.S.C.
 3711(i) have been met.

-(c) Upon discharge of a debt of more than $600, GSA must report the discharge to the IRS in accordance with the requirements of 26 U.S.C.
+(c) Upon discharge of a debt of more than $600, GSA must report the discharge to the Internal Revenue Service (IRS) in accordance with the requirements of 26 U.S.C.
 6050P and 26 CFR 1.6050P-1.
-GSA may request Treasury or Treasury-designated debt collection centers to file such a discharge report to the IRS on the agency's behalf.
+GSA may request Treasury or Treasury-designated debt collection centers to file such a discharge report to the IRS on the Agency's behalf.

 (d) When discharging a debt, GSA will request the GSA Office of General Counsel to release any liens of record securing the debt.

-(b) DoJ has exclusive jurisdiction over the debts referred to it pursuant to this section.
-GSA, as the referring agency, will immediately terminate the use of any administrative collection activities to collect a debt at the time of the referral of that debt to DoJ.
-GSA will advise DoJ of the collection activities which have been utilized to date, and their result.
-GSA will refrain from having any contact with the debtor and will direct all debtor inquiries concerning the debt to DoJ, except as Start Printed Page 41284otherwise agreed between GSA and DoJ.
-GSA will immediately notify DoJ of any payments credited by the agency to the debtor's account after referral of a debt under this section.
-DoJ will notify GSA of any payments it receives from the debtor.
+(b) DOJ has exclusive jurisdiction over the debts referred to it pursuant to this section.
+GSA, as the referring agency, will immediately terminate the use of any administrative collection activities to collect a debt at the time of the referral of that debt to DOJ.
+GSA will advise DOJ of the collection activities which have been utilized to date, and their result.
+GSA will refrain from having any contact with the debtor and will direct all debtor inquiries concerning the debt to DOJ, except as otherwise agreed between GSA and DOJ.
+GSA will immediately notify DOJ of any payments credited by the Agency to the debtor's account after referral of a debt under this section.
+DOJ will notify GSA of any payments it receives from the debtor.

-(a) Unless excepted by the Department of Justice (DoJ), GSA will complete the Claims Collection Litigation Report (CCLR) (see § 105-55.019(b) of this part), accompanied by a signed Certificate of Indebtedness, to refer all administratively uncollectible claims to DoJ for litigation.
+(a) Unless excepted by the Department of Justice (DOJ), the General Services Administration (GSA) will complete the Claims Collection Litigation Report (CCLR) (see § 105-55.019(b)), accompanied by a signed Certificate of Indebtedness, to refer all administratively uncollectible claims to DOJ for litigation.
 GSA will complete all sections of the CCLR appropriate to each claim as required by the CCLR instructions and furnish such other information as may be required in specific cases.

-(a) GSA will not refer for litigation claims of less than $2,500, exclusive of interest, penalties, and administrative costs, or such other amount as the Attorney General shall from time to time prescribe.
-The Department of Justice (DoJ) will notify GSA if the Attorney General changes this minimum amount.
+(a) The General Services Administration (GSA) will not refer for litigation claims of less than $2,500, exclusive of interest, penalties, and administrative costs, or such other amount as the Attorney General shall from time to time prescribe.
+The Department of Justice (DOJ) will notify GSA if the Attorney General changes this minimum amount.

 (b) GSA will not refer claims of less than the minimum amount unless—